 Look at several examples of statements to understand its general concepts and write your own modeled accordingly to the ones from the templates.
 If you’re a fan of more innovative ways of presenting your content, then consider samples with strong visuals, namely charts or tables.
 Nevertheless, make sure those are appropriate.

 Looking for samples of proper writing style?
 Templates would come just in handy.
-With their help, you can get clear examples of compelling language, necessary vocabulary and sentences’ structure to use in your document.
+With their help, you can get clear examples of compelling language, necessary vocabulary, and sentence structure to use in your document.
 Search for not-so-evident and not-so-common samples and avoid Microsoft Word templates!
-Just spend another 5 minutes for going over the first page of Google search engine to find good and less-used templates.
+Just spend another 5 minutes going over the first page of the Google search engine to find good and less-used templates.
 Also, make sure you are familiar with resume writing tricks that help job seekers get noticed.

 Make It Personalized

-Therefore, analyze the whole document and think critically whether each of your statement is credible and supported with backup information.
+Therefore, analyze the whole document and think critically about whether each of your statements is credible and supported with backup information.
 Say no to copy-pasting.
-Seriously, you don’t want to steal someone’s’ ideas – the whole secret is in coming up with your own and unique content.
+Seriously, you don’t want to steal someone’s ideas – the whole secret is in coming up with your own and unique content.

 Make sure the resume has a good visual image.
 It happens that people often come up with a total mess instead of a persuasive and good-looking document.
 Pay attention to the visual look of the resume you have combined from different sources.